Pilot rebels, claims support of 30 Cong MLAs | Politics

 Pilot rebels, claims support of 30 Cong MLAs

-“Pilot says Ashok Gehlot in minority after over 30 Congress and some independent MLAs have pledged support to Sachin Pilot,” it added.
-The statement surfaced just as ministers and Congress MLAs were gathering at Gehlot’s official residence in the state capital for a meeting to express support to the chief minister, amid the power tussle between the two leaders.
+“Pilot says Ashok Gehlot in minority after over 30 Congress and some independent MLAs have pledged support,” the statement on his official WhatsApp group said.
+His statement surfaced just as ministers and Congress MLAs were gathering at Gehlot’s official residence in the state capital for a meeting, meant to express support to the chief minister amid the power tussle between the two leaders.

 The notice from the Special Operations Group had (SOG) sought time from him to record a statement.
 The same notice was also sent to Gehlot, Government Chief Whip Mahesh Joshi and some other MLAs, but those close to Pilot insisted that it was meant to “humiliate” him.

-Sunday’s meeting at the CM’s official residence in the state capital was scheduled to take place at 9 pm.
+Sunday’s meeting at the CM’s official residence was scheduled to take place at 9 pm.
 Minutes later, Pilot’s statement surfaced.
 Independent MLAs supporting the Gehlot government had also been invited in what was planned to be a show of strength for Gehlot.

 Gehlot had alleged Saturday that the opposition BJP was trying to lure Congress MLAs to topple the state government.
 The BJP dismissed the claim, saying the recent developments only reflected a power struggle between Gehlot and Pilot, simmering since the Congress leadership in Delhi picked the more senior politician for the CM’s post.